Josh Brecheen: 2024

+2026

+Brecheen filed for reelection in 2026 and will face veteran and missionary Will Webb in the 2026 Republican primary election.

 Tenure

 On the last day of June 2023, Brecheen introduced the Patriotism Not Pride Act which, if passed, would bar the use of federal funds for Pride Month events and ban federal agencies from displaying the Pride flag.

 2023 Speaker election

 During the first round of voting in the 2023 House Speaker election, Brecheen cast the sole vote for Representative Jim Banks.
 He switched his support to Representative Jim Jordan on the second and third ballots, then to Representative Byron Donalds for the next three ballots.
 On the third day of the speakership election, Brecheen voted for Donalds again on the seventh ballot.
 On the eighth ballot, he voted for Kevin Hern after Hern was nominated by Representative Lauren Boebert.
 He voted for Hern again on the ninth, tenth, and 11th ballots.
 He switched his support to Kevin McCarthy on the 12th ballot after McCarthy agreed to additional reforms to the House rules.